anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Hence, to reproduce the issue, implementing the above idea made more sense.

-The implementation makes use of [kafka-cli-tool](https://docs.cloudera.com/documentation/kafka/latest/topics/kafka_command_line.html) to talk to kafka.
+Note: The implementation makes use of [kafka-cli-tool](https://docs.cloudera.com/documentation/kafka/latest/topics/kafka_command_line.html) to talk to zookeeper and kafka.

 Following are the steps and observations
 * Create a cluster using the docker-compose file mentioned above,